Skip to main content

 Error Handling

-Both deployment options provide detailed error responses including:
+The MCP server provides detailed error responses including:

 • Authentication errors for missing or invalid tokens